 limit pronation with the support that doctors recommend

-Here is what happens when you take a step.
+Here is a non-video version of what happens when you take a step.

 - Heel strike happens on the outside of your heel.
 (Yes, this is normal.)